Skip to main content

 3. Concrete shear walls at core

-Compare drift, period, steel tonnage, and foundation demands.
+Compare drift, period, material quantities, and foundation demands.

 The agent handles the repetitive modeling work, letting you focus on engineering decisions.